smart-rb/smart_types/README.md

 > A set of objects that acts like types (type checking and type casting) with a support for basic type algebra.

 Minimalistic type system for any ruby project.
-Supports custom type definitioning, type validation, type casting and type categorizing.
+Supports custom type definition, type validation, type casting and type categorizing.
 Provides a set of commonly used type categories and general purpose types.
 Has a flexible and simplest type definition toolchain.